 Public Transport on the Algarve

-- By train The journey takes 1h45 and costs about 7€.
+- By train: The journey takes one hour, 45 minutes and costs about 7€.
 The train station is on Largo da Estação.

-- By Bus The bus from Faro to Lagos takes about 1h30 and costs around 6€ one way.
+- By Bus: The bus from Faro to Lagos takes about one hour, 30 minutes and costs around 6€ one way.
 The bus station is on Avenida da República, which is even more central than the train station.

-- By Car It takes about an hour by car to get to Lagos from Faro and is about 90km (55 miles) taking the A22.
+- By Car: It takes about an hour by car to get to Lagos from Faro and is about 90 kilometers (55 miles) taking the A22.

-- Faro Airport to Tavira There's no need to go into Faro center, but you'll need to take a private airport pick-up to get all the way without needing to change in l If you are flying into Faro but want to go directly to Tavira, the easiest way to do so is by airport transfer.
+- Faro Airport to Tavira: There's no need to go into Faro center, but you'll need to take a private airport pick-up to get all the way in.
+If you are flying into Faro but want to go directly to Tavira, the easiest way to do so is by airport transfer.
 It costs about 7€ and saves you the hassle (and 2€) of going into Faro's city center first, then transferring to a bus or train once in town (which is another 3-4€).
 This option is particularly helpful if you wish to avoid lugging your baggage around or just want to get to Tavira as quickly as possible.

-- By bus The bus journey from Faro to Albufeira takes around and hour and costs around 5€.
+- By bus: The bus journey from Faro to Albufeira takes around an hour and costs around 5€.

-- By car It takes around 40 minutes by car to get to Albufeira from Faro and is about 45km (30 miles) using the A22.
+- By car: It takes around 40 minutes by car to get to Albufeira from Faro and is about 45 kilometers (30 miles) using the A22.

-- By bus You can catch a bus to Lagos, then change for a bus to Sagres.
-The bus from Faro to Lagos takes about 1h30 and costs around 6€ one way, followed by a one-hour bus from Lagos to Sagres.
-For timetable information see Eva Transportes.
+- By bus: You can catch a bus to Lagos, then change for a bus to Sagres.
+The bus from Faro to Lagos takes about one hour, 30 minutes and costs around 6€ one way, followed by a one-hour bus from Lagos to Sagres.

-- By train You can't take a train direct to Sagres.
+- By train: You can't take a train direct to Sagres.
 The furthest west you can get is to Lagos.
-See here on how to get to Lagos from Faro.
 From there you can catch a bus that costs around 4€ and takes a bit over an hour.
-For train times see cp.pt.

-- By car The journey from Lagos to Sagres takes 1h30 and is 120km (75 miles) traveling on the A22.
+- By car: The journey from Lagos to Sagres takes one hour, 30 minutes and is 120km (75 miles) traveling on the A22.

-- By guided tour If you are basing yourself in Faro, you may want to consider a guided day tour that includes a trip to the Loule Market.
-See here for more information about the Guided Day Trip to Loule.
+- By guided tour: If you are basing yourself in Faro, you may want to consider a guided day tour that includes a trip to the Loule Market.

-- By train You can take the train to Loule but the station is 5km outside the town.
+- By train: You can take the train to Loule but the station is 5 kilometers (3 miles) outside the town.
 However, you can change for a bus that will take into town.
 It takes about 15 minutes and is around 1.50€.

-- By car It takes about 25 minutes and is around 20km (12 miles) to get to Loule from Faro by car taking the A22 and the IC4.
+- By car: It takes about 25 minutes and is around 20 kilometers (12 miles) to get to Loule from Faro by car taking the A22 and the IC4.